robertpdavis/betfair-bet-bot/README.md

 * Transaction - all account/wallet transactions
 * User

-### NOTE: App is currently deployed on AWS EC2 instance: http://ec2-54-206-10-245.ap-southeast-2.compute.amazonaws.com
+### NOTE: App is currently deployed on AWS at https:/betfairbetbot.robpdavis.com.au

 ## Usage